Dos and Don’ts for Proofreading Academic Writing

 • Exclamation marks (unless part of a quote)

 Subjective language should generally be avoided, too.
-However, there are some occasions where first-person pronouns are acceptable.
-These include clarifying the person or people being discussed, stating a position in an academic argument, or writing a reflective essay.
+However, there are some occasions where first-person pronouns are acceptable, such as when clarifying who is being discussed, stating a position in an academic argument, or writing a reflective essay.

-For more tips on how to achieve a formal tone, see our guide to formal writing.
+For more tips on achieving a formal tone, see our guide to formal writing.

-Academic writing is often subject to specific plagiarism rules.
-This means that, as a proofreader, you cannot change a document’s content.
+Academic writing is often subject to specific plagiarism rules, which means that you cannot change a document’s meaning.

-It can be hard to tread this line when working with ESL clients, as their writing may require some degree of rephrasing to clarify meaning.
+This can be a challenge when working with ESL clients, whose writing may require some rephrasing for clarity.
+To avoid overstepping, you can:

 3. Do Check Citations and References

-Citations and references are part and parcel of academic writing.
-You don’t need to memorize every academic referencing style, but you will need to keep track of the style your client is using.
+Citations and references are a fundamental part of academic writing.
+You don’t need to memorize every referencing style, but you do need to:

-• Dates and author names in citations match those in the reference list
+• Make sure dates and author names in citations match the reference list

-If you notice missing information in a citation or reference, don’t look for the information yourself or edit the reference directly.
-Instead, leave a comment for your client noting which details have been left out.
+If any information is missing, don’t add it yourself – just leave a comment for your client noting which details have been left out.

-You will also need to check that quotes are introduced and formatted correctly.
-Depending on what style guide your client is using, this might involve the use of colons, block quotes, and indenting.
+• Check that quotes are introduced and formatted correctly (which might involve checking the use of colons, block quotes, and indenting).

 5. Do Make Direct Edits for Objective Issues